-In high level control system, we implemented some of the intelligent behavior algorithms including passing skill based on reinforcement learning, path planning with improved potential field, dribbling and fusion of information in coach box.
+In high level control system, we implemented some of the intelligent behavior algorithms including passing skill based on reinforcement learning, path planning based on Voronoi diagram and B'ezier curves, ball position estimation, obstacle tracking, dribbling and fusion of information in coach box.
 Also navigating the robot movement to the target is also assigned to this section because of the future development of this part.
-We are planning to fuse the robot overall navigating system and path planning algorithm to make a trajectory planning section which would help the robot to decide the appropriate velocity during transition in the optimal path to the target.